How Can You Benefit From Gratitude?

 A growing body of research in the field of positive psychology suggests that gratitude can uplift the human spirit and provide many benefits in people’s lives.

-By Melody Smith, BA
+By Melody Smith, LPC

 We associate Thanksgiving Day with the gathering of family and friends around a great feast, parades, football games, and helping others.
 “Turkey Day” also gives pause to express gratitude or give thanks in any number of ways.
-For many people, however, the approaching holiday season is marked with depression, anxiety, and grief..
+For many people, however, the approaching holiday season is marked with depression, anxiety, and grief.
 While some ring in the holiday season with cheer, others are left wondering how to cope with yet another holiday.

 A growing body of research in the field of positive psychology suggests that gratitude can uplift the human spirit and provide many benefits in people’s lives.
 An article from Happier Human summarized 31 benefits of gratitude.